Skip to main content

 What’s Making You Sneeze?

 Indoor air pollution comes from a wide range of offenders.
-The EPA names an expansive list of causes, including cleaning products and air fresheners, as well as combustion sources like oil, space heaters, and wood furnishing.
+The EPA names an expansive list of causes, including cleaning products, air fresheners, and combustion sources like oil, space heaters, and wood furnishing.
 The Centers for Disease Control and Prevention (CDC) point to even more sources, such as “bacteria, mold, viruses, animal dander, cat saliva, dust mites, cockroaches, and pollen.”
 That’s a pretty sizable list of pollutants.

 The Frightening Effects